apache/nuttx/configs/README.txt

 		CONFIG_FAT_SECTORSIZE - Max supported sector size
 		CONFIG_FS_ROMFS - Enable ROMFS filesystem support

+	SPI driver
+		CONFIG_SPI_OWNBUS - Set if there is only one active device on the SPI bus.
+No locking or SPI configuration will be performed.
+		  It is not necessary for clients to lock, re-configure, etc..
+		CONFIG_SPI_EXCHANGE - Driver supports a single exchange method (vs a recvblock() and sndblock ()methods)

 	SPI-based MMC/SD driver
 		CONFIG_MMCSD_NSLOTS - Number of MMC/SD slots supported by the
 		  driver.
 Default is one.